Across Services, Troops Face Discipline for Refusing Vaccine

 On Thursday, the Marine Corps said it has discharged 103 Marines so far for refusing the vaccine, and the Army said it has reprimanded more than 2,700 soldiers and will begin discharge proceedings in January.
 The Air Force said earlier this week that 27 airmen had been discharged for refusing the vaccine order.
 And the Navy laid out its new discipline procedure this week, and has already fired one sailor from his command job for refusing to be tested while he pursues an exemption.

-Military leaders have warned for months that troops would face consequences if they did not follow what is considered to be a lawful order to get the COVID-19 vaccine.
+Military leaders have warned for months that service members would face consequences if they did not follow what is considered to be a lawful order to get the COVID-19 vaccine.
 But only in the last week or so have they publicly begun following through on those threats.

-The figures reflect a calculated risk — that the number of troops who would be forced from service for refusing the vaccine posed less of a threat to military readiness than the prospect of the virus running rampant among unvaccinated troops.
+The figures reflect a calculated risk — that the number of troops who would be forced from service for refusing the vaccine posed less of a threat to military readiness than the prospect of the virus running rampant among unvaccinated service members.

 More than 12,000 have sought religious exemptions.
 And about 4,800 Army soldiers and Air Force airmen have flatly refused the vaccine, without seeking an exemption.
 The Navy and Marine Corps have not released their refusal totals.